pol-puig/Game-Theory-Toolkit/README.md

 **Download:** **[Game Theory Toolkit v0.7](https://github.com/Pol-Puig/Game-Theory-Toolkit/releases/download/GameTheory0.7/Game_Theory_toolkit_0_7.zip)**

 Download and decompress the file.
-Then run the executable file inside the folder called 'Game_Theory_toolkit.exe'.
+Then run the executable file called 'Game_Theory_toolkit.exe' that is inside the folder.
 An antivirus warning will likely prompt.
 Ignore it (there are no malicious files, don't worry) and just run the executable.

 <b>Note: MacOS is not yet supported although it may be possible to run it using Wine.